Last updated: 12 Mar, 2021

 Avoid making a big deal of coming or going.
 We want them to think that you leaving is no big deal (and in fact, that there are better things back in their bowl waiting for them) and that your return is a little bit boring.
 While it is nice for us to have them so happy to see us when we return, it’s often a sign that they’ve spent the last few hours anxiously awaiting this moment.

-Izzy, available for adoption via Paws a Moment and Rescue
+Izzy, adopted via Paws a Moment and Rescue

 Our dogs are usually very switched on to signs we might be leaving the house.
 Picking up the keys, putting on your shoes, locking the back door are all giveaway moments that cause many dogs to start to panic.
 Even if your dog doesn’t become hysterical when this happens if you look closely it’s likely you’ll notice that they do become tense, or hypervigilant, or they may cling close to your side.